hhofn/hhofn/README.md

 # Hello, world! 🌍

-I'm Alexei, a passionate analyst and mathematician.
+I'm Alex, a passionate engineer and mathematician.
 My primary goal is to bridge the gap between abstract mathematical concepts and practical programming applications.

 ## 🛠️ My Toolkit
 - **Languages**: C++, Python